Board of Management

 He worked in various administrative and teaching jobs before retirement, most recently with the Chartered Institute of Public Finance and Accountancy.

 Roger has served on the board of the Teachers Housing Association, including a period as its chair.
-He currently chairs the Regency Society of Brighton and Hove.
+He is currently Honorary Secretary of the Regency Society of Brighton and Hove.

 Roger brings to the board considerable experience in the fields of governance, business planning and the development and management of social housing.

 Kelvin is a Senior Fellow at the Department of Land Economy, Cambridge and is the Specialist Adviser on planning policy to the House of Commons Communities & Local Government Select Committee.
 He is a Visiting Lecturer at the Department of Architecture and Design at the University of Brighton.

 He is a contracted Examining Inspector dealing with major infrastructure projects for the Planning Inspectorate.
 He was a member of the Board of Trustees of Shelter and a member of the Committee of Shelter Scotland until 2016.
 He was previously Director of Policy and Research and then the Chief Policy Adviser to the Royal Town Planning Institute.

 Gerry Main is a current BHT tenant and former BHT client, and brings a wealth of valuable experience and insight to the Board.

 Gerry is currently a Project Support Worker for Turning Tides, a community-based homelessness organisation that is active across Sussex.
 He brings knowledge gained from courses in business, mental health awareness and counselling, as well as an internship with Routes focused on fundraising and promotional activities.
 He has first-hand experience of the positive role that work and learning can play in recovery.
 He has also volunteered with local charity Impetus, linking people to community services and groups that improve their health and wellbeing.